Yamaha MusicCAST MCX-2000 Preview

 FAQ with Alex Sadeghian (Sr. Product Marketing Manager YEC)

-Please describe the major differences between the orginal Yamaha MusicCAST System and the newer MusicCAST 2000.
+Please describe the major differences between the original Yamaha MusicCAST System and the newer MusicCAST 2000.

 We wanted to incorporate many of the recommended features our customers where asking for.
 They wanted a larger HDD, so we went from 80GB to 160GB providing the capability of storing 40,000 songs.
 We implemented an FM tuner with XM-ready features, and network compatibility for use to play content from other computers an internal network and internet radio to offer the greatest flexibility to our end consumer.